Lancashire woman jailed for masterminding assault

 Nasreen Akhtar, 35, of Spring Street, Accrington was sentenced on Tuesday, September 26 at Preston Crown Court, having previously been found guilty of a section 18 assault.

-Police believed Akhtar had been the ‘ringleader’ for the attack, not only organising it but watching it from beginning to end.
+It is believed Akhtar had been the ‘ringleader’ for the attack, not only organising it but watching it from beginning to end.

 In the weeks before the attack, Akhtar and the victim had been communicating by text message, which the victim believed was the start of a relationship.
 However, on July 22 Akhtar asked the victim to cease contact.